How to Play Your First TFT Match

 Throughout the article, we’ve mentioned that you could get items from the carousel or monster rounds but we haven’t really covered what they’re for and how to use them.
 In this section, we’ll finally discuss how to best use them and why you should prioritize certain items over others – here are the main things you need to know:

-• Granting a unit an item is permanent.
-In order to move an item to another unit, you’ll have to sell the unit currently holding the item.
+- Granting a unit an item is permanent.
+In order to move an item to another unit, you’ll have to sell the unit currently holding the item or use a one time use item remover.

-• There are two types of items, basic and combined.
-Giving a unit two basic items will create a combined item.
+- There are two types of items, basic components and combined.
+Giving a unit two basic components will create a combined item.

 Items do everything from granting basic stats like health and attack speed to breaking the game by letting you exceed the max number of units.
 Having the right items on the right units will strongly increase your chances of winning, especially against teams that don’t use their items as well.